 RESEARCH

-My research aims to improve our understanding of how human-induced environmental change affects animal ecology and evolution.
+My research aims to understand how human-induced environmental change affects animal ecology and evolution.
 My main focus is often on ecological causes and evolutionary consequences of behavioural responses in anthropogenic environments.
 However, I take an integrative approach including the understanding of the proximate mechanisms (e.g., physiological processes) and the consequences (e.g., for evolution, animal welfare or human health) of human-induced changes in animal behaviour.
 I am currently a Global Marie Skłodowska-Curie Action Fellow working with Barbara Helm at the Swiss Ornithological Institute (Vogelwarte) and Carles Vilà at the Doñana Biological Station-CSIC.

 During my fellowship, I am investigating human-induced changes in long-distance bird migration and their evolutionary consequences.
 If you are interested in how urbanisation, human-induced environmental change or artificial light at night affect long-distance animal migration, you can find out more about MIGRALIGHT on its webpage and on social media.